nikitavoloboev/data/docs/focusing/rules.md

 ## Social

 - Respect my time.
 If going on dates or meeting people, make it worthwhile or not go at all.
+Never fear approaching / talking with someone I am interested in.
+Within respectful bounds (good timing / place).
 - Use [same profile photo](https://twitter.com/nikitavoloboev/photo) & [cover photo](https://twitter.com/nikitavoloboev/header_photo) (if it looks better with) across all profiles.
 Don't change it often.
 - Add appropriate short description with link to personal site.
 - Use same username on all services.
 Preferred (`nikiv`).
 If service requires full name, use it (`nikitavoloboev`).
 If `nikiv` is taken, use `nikivi` or `nikivii`.